-- a) Investigating at its own initiative or on a complaint made by any person or group of persons against the violation of any human rights; - b) Through tribunal hearings, determining complaints of violations of human rights - c) Visiting jails, prisons and places of detention or related facilities with view to assess and inspect conditions of the inmates and make recommendations. - d) Creating and sustaining within society the awareness of the provisions of the Constitution as the fundamental law of people of Uganda.
+- against the violation of any human rights; - b) Through tribunal hearings, determining complaints of violations of human rights - inspect conditions of the inmates and make recommendations. - as the fundamental law of people of Uganda.

 7.11.2.
 Procedure of instituting complaints at the UHRC